Vietnam national football team: Decline under Troussier (2023–2024)

 Vietnam qualified for the 2023 AFC Asian Cup and were grouped with Japan, Iraq, and Indonesia in Group D. At the dawn of the tournament, the team left with many doubts due to the absence of key players like Đặng Văn Lâm, Đoàn Văn Hậu, Quế Ngọc Hải or Nguyễn Tiến Linh due to injuries.
 The Golden Star Warriors were then forced to deal with a talented but inexperienced squad with an average age of 25.
 New hard blows were then added with the forfeit of Nguyễn Hoàng Đức, 2021 Vietnamese Golden Ball, who also failed to recover from his injury.

 Vietnam came to the tournament with a team mostly constituted of players with little experience in international competitions.
 The team had a positive performance in the opening match, losing 2–4 to title contender Japan and leading 2–1 at one point during the game.
 However, Vietnam then lost 0–1 to direct competitor Indonesia and was soon eliminated from the group stage, marking their first defeat to Indonesia after 7 years.
 In the final group stage game against Iraq, Vietnam had a good start while leading 1–0 after the first half, but the team soon fell into a disadvantage position after Khuất Văn Khang was sent off.
 Iraq quickly led 2–1 before Nguyễn Quang Hải equalized in the 89th minute.
 In the last minute of the game, Iraq was awarded a penalty and converted it, ending the match as 2–3 lost for Vietnam, forcing them to leave the tournament with 0 points.

-Continuing on with 2026 FIFA World Cup qualification, Vietnam suffered further losses to Indonesia on 21 and 26 March with an aggregate score of 0–4, with the return leg, which ended 0–3, being the first defeat to the Garuda at home in 20 years.
+Continuing on with 2026 FIFA World Cup qualification, Vietnam suffered further losses to Indonesia on 21 and 26 March with an aggregate score of 0–4, with the return leg, which ended 0–3, being the first defeat to the Garuda at home in 20 years, also with the same scoreline.
 Following these performances, the VFF terminated Troussier's contract immediately through mutual consent.
 Under Troussier, Vietnam only won 4 out of 14 matches and suffered 7 defeats in a row.